pwborthwick/projects/perturbationdiagrams.md

 ## Hugenholtz Diagrams

+The idea is to analytically generate all the Hugenholtz diagrams of a given order.
+An approach is given [here](http://cds.cern.ch/record/609508/files/0303069.pdf).
+Also see Szabo and Ostlund (pg 256-262).

 The perturbation series for the ground state energy can be given by diagrams in the Hugenholtz vein constructed according to the following rules
 For an *n*<sup>th</sup> order diagram, n dots (vertices) are drawn in a column.
 These vertices are connected by directed lines subject to the conditions
 1. Each vertex has two lines pointing in and two pointing out.